 What are my Housing Options?

 First-year students may select housing in St. Joseph Hall (SJH) or Stevenson Lane Residence (SLR), depending on availability.
 Current students may choose from any of the University's three residence halls.
 Placements will be based on availability for new students after the housing selection process has been completed for current students.
-Due to COVID-19, please be aware that changes may be made at any time based on City of Philadelphia guidelines, the behavior of the virus, cases in the area, and so forth.

 What is a Community Assistant (CA)?